-POLICY ELEMENT MONITORING INDICATOR/PROCESS Whole policy The Assistant Headteacher (Student Aspiration and Ambition) will share the including objectives policy and recommendations for improvement with the School Senior Leadership Team (SLT) annually, reporting to the Governors at appropriate points in partnership with the Director of Learning for Careers and Ethical and Personal Development.
-Quality and Impact of The Director of Learning for Careers and Ethical and Personal Development will Careers Advice and report termly to the Assistant Headteacher (Student Aspiration and Ambition) Guidance on the careers programme and planned activities, including interim summaries during Line Management meetings and reporting to the Governors when required.
-Key Stage 3 and 4 Curriculum leads via an audit and the Assistant Heads of Achievement for Year programmes 8 and 9 and 10 and 11 will be asked to analyse and discuss careers progress with a representative group of students and the school council to check that Learning Outcomes are being achieved.
-This will also be reviewed during KS4 Progression Guidance Meetings and students portfolios, when reviewing GCSE Ready Data and Highcliffe Challenge achievement data Sixth Form The Heads of Year 12 and 13, Study Mentor and UCAS Co-ordinator will analyse programme and discuss careers progress with students during student voice groups and Student Leadership Team Meetings to check that learning outcomes are being Careers and achieved The Director of Careers and Ethical and Personal Development in partnership with the Careers Adviser will acquire feedback from students after attending enterprise events, , trips and visits, including WEX careers fairs, mock interviews, WEX, alternative pathway day and trips, visits Careers interviews Students attending careers interviews will be asked to complete a quality Careers interviews monitoring questionnaire Feedback from Feedback on the schools careers provision will be sought from parents in the parents annual questionnaire and from students using on online questionnaires and parents feedback forms, where appropriate Gatsby Benchmarks Use of and regular reflection of the Careers and Enterprise company compass , tool in partnership with the local enterprise adviser Destinations Data Annual outcomes will be reviewed by the careers leader in terms of: Progression routes and trends.
+POLICY ELEMENT MONITORING INDICATOR/PROCESS Whole policy The Assistant Headteacher (Student Aspiration and Ambition) will share the policy including objectives and recommendations for improvement with the School Senior Leadership Team (SLT) annually, reporting to the Governors at appropriate points in partnership with the Director of Learning for Careers and Ethical and Personal Development.
+Quality and Impact The Director of Learning for Careers and Ethical and Personal Development will of Careers Advice report termly to the Assistant Headteacher (Student Aspiration and Ambition) on and Guidance the careers programme and planned activities, including interim summaries during Line Management meetings and reporting to the Governors when required.
+Key Stage 3 and 4 Curriculum leads via an audit and the Deputy Heads of Achievement for Year 8 and programmes 9 and 10 and 11 will be asked to analyse and discuss careers progress with a representative group of students and the school council to check that Learning Outcomes are being achieved.
+This will also be reviewed during KS4 Progression Guidance Meetings and students portfolios, when reviewing GCSE Ready Data and Highcliffe Challenge achievement data Sixth Form The Heads of Year 12 and 13, Study Mentor and UCAS Co-ordinator will analyse programme and discuss careers progress with students during student voice groups and Student Leadership Team Meetings to check that learning outcomes are being achieved Careers and The Director of Careers and Ethical and Personal Development in partnership with enterprise events, the Careers Adviser will acquire feedback from students after attending careers trips and visits, fairs, mock interviews, WEX, alternative pathway day and trips, visits including WEX Careers interviews Students attending careers interviews will be asked to complete a quality monitoring questionnaire Feedback from Feedback on the schools careers provision will be sought from parents in the parents annual questionnaire and from students using on online questionnaires and feedback forms, where appropriate Gatsby Benchmarks Use of and regular reflection of the Careers and Enterprise company compass tool in partnership with the local enterprise adviser Destinations Data Annual outcomes will be reviewed by the AHT, SL CEPD, Careers Adviser in terms of: Progression routes and trends.
 Attainment and progress - identifying where careers can be part of a solution.
 Skills, Knowledge and attitudes